CBIIT/IGTD/README.md

 ## Usability

-To use the software package in this repository, users must possess the basic skills to program and run Python scripts.
-Users need to process the input data into the data format accepted by the package.
-Users also need to understand the input parameters of the IGTD algorithm, so that they can set the parameters appropriately to execute the algorithm.
+To use the software package in this repository,  users must meet the following criteria:
+* Possess the basic skills to program and run Python scripts.
+* Able to process the input data into the data format accepted by the package.
+* Understand the input parameters of the IGTD algorithm, so that they can set the parameters appropriately to execute the algorithm.

 ## Uniqueness